Are You in Control, or Is the Market Controlling You? A Deep Dive into Behavior, Strategy, and Success..

 Getting rich in stocks is like getting fit—you can’t achieve results overnight!
 You need knowledge (learning market trends), discipline (sticking to your strategy), and consistency (investing regularly).

-What Every Investor Should Know:
+What Every Investor Should Know before investing in shares:

 • Market regulations (SEBI protects investors—stay updated on rules).